-There are many different applications for prescriptive analytics, but some of the most common include route optimization, pricing optimization, and inventory management.
+There are many different applications for prescriptive analytics, but some of the most common include route optimization, price optimization, and inventory management.
 Prescriptive analytics can also be used to improve customer service, marketing campaigns, and much more.

 Prescriptive analytics is already being used by leading organizations in a variety of industries.
-For example, prescriptive analytics is being used to improve patient care in healthcare, optimize supply chains, and reduce crime.
-As the world becomes increasingly driven by data, it is likely that prescriptive analytics will become even more important in business.
+For example, prescriptive analytics is used to improve patient care in healthcare systems, optimize supply chains, and reduce crime.
+As the world becomes increasingly data-driven, it is likely that prescriptive analytics will become even more important to have a successful business.

-When we are talking about prescriptive analytics we are usually talking about artificial intelligence.
+When we talk about prescriptive analytics, we’re usually talking about artificial intelligence (AI).
 AI is very important in this process because it is able to identify patterns that humans would not be able to see.
-AI algorithms are also able to constantly learn and improve over time, which means that they can become more accurate in their recommendations.
+AI algorithms are also able to constantly learn and improve over time, which means they can become more accurate in their recommendations.
 Although there are several types of AI applications, the one that is most related to prescriptive analytics is a recommendation system or recommendation engine which is a type of data filtering tool that uses machine learning algorithms to recommend actions to achieve a specific goal.